-11.2 Maximum Fiber Stress, Test Method II-When a beam is loaded in flexure at two central points and supported at two outer points, the maximum stress in the outer fibers occurs between the two central loading points that define the load span (Fig. 2).
-This stress is capable of being calculated for any point on the load-deflection curve for relatively small deflections by the following equation:
+11.2 Maximum Fiber Stress, Method II-When a beam is loaded in flexure at two central points and supported at two outer points, the maximum stress in the outer fibers occurs between the two central loading points that define the load span (Fig. 2).
+This stress may be calculated for any point on the load-deflection curve for relatively small deflections by the following equation:

-$$S = 3PL/4bd^2$$
+$$S = 3PL/4bd^2 \tag{8}$$

-- S = stress in the outer fiber throughout central load span between the two load fittings ($L/4 \le X \le 3L/4$), psi (or MPa), - P =load at a given point on the load deflection curve, lbf (or N), and - L = support span, in. (or mm).
+S = stress in the outer fiber throughout central load span between the two load fittings ($L/4 \le X \le 3L/4$), psi (or MPa).

+P = load at a given point on the load deflection curve, lbf (or N), and

+L = support span, in. (or mm).

 11.3 Flexural Strength (Modulus of Rupture)-The flexural strength is equal to the maximum stress in the outer fibers at the moment of break.
 It is calculated in accordance with Eq 6, Eq 7, or Eq 8, by letting P equal the load at the moment of break.
 If the material does not break, this part of the test is not applicable.
-In this case, the yield strength, if applicable, shall be calculated and the corresponding strain be reported also (see 11.4, 11.5, and 11.6).
+In this case, it is suggested that yield strength, if applicable, be calculated and that the corresponding strain be reported also (see 11.4, 11.5, and 11.6).

-11.4 Flexural Yield Strength-Some materials that do not break at outer fiber strains up to 5 % are capable of providing load-deflection curves that show a point, Y, at which the load does not increase with an increase in deflection.
-In such cases, the flexural yield strength is calculated in accordance with Eq 6, Eq 7, or Eq 8, by letting P equal the load at point Y.
+11.4 Flexural Yield Strength-Some materials that do not break at outer fiber strains up to 5 % may give load-deflection curves that show a point, Y, at which the load does not increase with an increase in deflection.
+In such cases, the flexural yield strength may be calculated in accordance with Eq 6, Eq 7, or Eq 8, by letting P equal the load at point Y.

-11.5 Stress at a Given Strain-The maximum fiber stress at any given strain is calculated in accordance with Eq 6, Eq 7, or Eq 8, by letting P equal the load read from the load-deflection curve at the deflection corresponding to the applicable strain.
+11.5 Stress at a Given Strain-The maximum fiber stress at any given strain may be calculated in accordance with Eq 6, Eq 7, or Eq 8, by letting P equal the load read from the load-deflection curve at the deflection corresponding to the desired strain.

-11.6 Maximum Strain, Test Method I-The maximum strain in the outer fibers also occurs at midspan, and is calculated as follows:
+11.6 Maximum Strain, Method I-The maximum strain in the outer fibers also occurs at midspan, and may be calculated as follows: